 - 2 cups uncooked farro

-- 2 cloves garlic, minced
+- 2 cloves garlic minced

-- 1/2 cup finely chopped shallot 1 bay leaf
+- ½ cup finely chopped shallot

 - 2 cups vegetable broth or water

-- 1 28-ounce can diced tomatoes, with juices (do not drain)
+- 1 28-ounce can diced tomatoes with juices (do not drain)

 - 2 teaspoons dried oregano